Campus-Molndal-JIN23/todolist-Cristoffer85/README.md

 For use, press the run-function in your IDE and menu shall appear in your IDE-terminal.
 From there you can perform various CRUD-operations ragarding both Todo:s and User.

 ## Credits
-Classmates from school (ball-plank), Myself, Mighty Duck, and some chatGPT for debugging.
+Classmates from school (ball-plank), Myself, My Family, Mighty Duck, and some chatGPT for debugging.

 I think its standard these days that you have to use chatGPT/google/StackOverflow or internet for some sort of help with the debugging.
 As long as you do it right and actively try to learn from 'what' it is that you´re copy-pasteing in and reading it, its ok.
 Its a learning process that as well.